-Julie Bluhm, LICSW, Executive Director and CEO
+Julie Bluhm, LICSW, CEO.
+She/Her/Hers.

 “Guild’s staff provides high-quality services to people in need.
 I have the privilege to apply my skills and knowledge to support those who work hard every day to make a positive impact in the lives of individuals, families, and communities.”